Promoting International Ties with Atlanta

 Welcome to the OrangeXchangeUSA!

-As a global #FinTech hub and known as transaction alley, the City of Atlanta is proud to support the OrangeXchangeUSA platform.
-We look forward to working with the Consulate General of the Netherlands in Atlanta and our local FinTech ecosystem to support Dutch companies interested in the United States market.
+As a global FinTech hub and known as transaction alley, the City of Atlanta is proud to support the OrangeXchangeUSA platform.
+We are pleased to work with the Consulate General of the Netherlands in Atlanta and our local FinTech ecosystem to support Dutch companies interested in the United States market.

 Watch the promo video to learn more!